spsforks/SCons-scons-wiki/GetTargets.md

 **How to get the list of targets the user entered on command line ?**

-SCons provides a conveniant variable [COMMAND_LINE_TARGETS](http://www.scons.org/doc/production/HTML/scons-user.html#sect-command-line-targets) containing the list of all targets specified on the command line.
+SCons provides a convenient variable [COMMAND_LINE_TARGETS](http://www.scons.org/doc/production/HTML/scons-user.html#sect-command-line-targets) containing the list of all targets specified on the command line.

 This example shows how you can prevent a target ('.' in this case) from being used: